Alpha GPC vs CDP Choline: Which Choline Source Actually Works Better?

 Choose CDP Choline if:

-- You're playing the long game on brain health and want the added benefit of uridine.
+- You're playing the long game on brain health and want the added benefit of uridine for membrane repair.

 - You're concerned about TMAO and want a lower-choline-per-dose option.